malikcyrus/eth-reputability-detection/readme.md

 Note: The main file is a .ipynb file, thus Jupyter Notebook is required.

+## Model
+The model itself can be found in [/models/final_mode.ipynb](/models/final_model.ipynb) Note that you need LightGBM, pandas, sci-kit learn to run the file.
+A complete list of libraries utilised can be found in Appendix C of the FYP report

 ## Datasets
 For future use and purposes, I provide the following datasets